neiltesaluna/tinysuccles/content/products/jellybean.md

 maxOrder: 4

 # Product Short Description
-shortDescription: "Sedum rubrotinctum or Sedum × rubrotinctum, and commonly known as jelly-beans, jelly bean plant, or pork and beans.
-It is a species of Sedum from the plant family Crassulaceae.
+shortDescription: "Sedum rubrotinctum which is commonly known as Jelly Beans, is a species of Sedum from the plant family Crassulaceae.
 It is a succulent plant originating in Mexico."

 #product ID
 productID: "1"